BlockchainCommons/Research/papers/bcr-2022-001-secure-message.md

 * `nonce` [12 bytes] The nonce, which must not be repeated for the same key.
 * `auth` [16 bytes] The authentication tag.

-## CDDL for Secure Message
+## CDDL for Encrypted Message

 The following specification is written in [Concise Data Definition Language (CDDL)](https://tools.ietf.org/html/rfc8610).

-When used embedded in another CBOR structure, this structure MUST be tagged `#6.205` (SEE WARNING ABOVE).
+When used embedded in another CBOR structure, this structure MUST be tagged `#6.40002`.
 When used as the top-level object of a UR, it MUST NOT be tagged.

-The general format for a Secure Message is a CBOR array with either 3 or 4 elements.
+The general format for a Encrypted Message is a CBOR array with either 3 or 4 elements.
 The `aad` element is optional, but if it is present it MUST NOT be empty.

 ```
 encrypted = [ ciphertext, nonce, auth, ? aad ];